fs-projects/react-revamp/README.md

 ### course-point-one branch
 This branch has code till basis react, useState(), passing props from parent to child and vice-versa, two way binding, controlled vs uncontrolled components

+### course-point-two branch
+This branch has code that deals with react conditional rendering, conditional styles, styled components, css modules, dynamic inline styles

+### course-point-three branch
+This branch has code that deals with small project to demonstrate basis react pattern with useState() hook

+### course-point-four branch
+This branch has code that deals with example of fragments portals and refs

+### course-point-five branch
+This branch has code that deals with example of useEffect(), useReducer(), userImperativeHandle(), useContext(), React.forwardRef()

+### course-point-six branch
+This branch has code has a complete projects covering all hooks and react patterns covered up until course-point-five